10 Unsolved Murders Linked To The Mob

 Donald Krosky

-Krosky became involved in a violent dispute with several members of the Hell’s Angels motorcycle club at his bar in Sandy Hook, Connecticut.
+Donald Krosky became involved in a violent confrontation with several members of the Hell’s Angels motorcycle club at his bar in Sandy Hook, Connecticut.
 The confrontation ended with Krosky opening fire on the bikers, killing two and severely wounding a third.
+He was quickly arrested, charged with two counts of murder and released on $100,000 bail.

-Local law enforcement quickly arrested Krosky, who was charged with two counts of murder and released on bail for $100,000.
-In the months following the murders, he reported receiving several anonymous death threats and claimed to be in fear for his life.
-On the morning of July 19, 1977, he was driving to work with an unnamed 19-year-old female passenger when a stolen car pulled up alongside them.
-The occupants emptied several bullets into Krosky and his passenger before speeding off through the town of Trumbull, Connecticut.
-Although his passenger ultimately survived her injuries, Krosky died instantly.
-To this day, no one has ever been arrested for Krosky’s slaying.
+In the months that followed, Krosky reported receiving multiple anonymous death threats and claimed to be living in fear.
+On 19 July 1977, while driving to work with a 19-year-old female passenger, a stolen car pulled alongside them.
+The occupants emptied several bullets into both Krosky and his passenger before speeding away through Trumbull, Connecticut.
+His passenger survived.
+Krosky died instantly.
+No one has ever been arrested for his murder.

 Nicola Campolongo